psfinaki/Finelines/README.md

 ## Inspiration

-The concept and implementation are influenced by the "Infrastructure as Code" projects and in particular by [Farmer](https://github.com/CompositionalIT/farmer/) which translates F# to JSON configuration is a similar manner (and for similar reasons).
+The concept and implementation are influenced by the "Infrastructure as Code" projects and in particular by [Farmer](https://github.com/CompositionalIT/farmer/) which translates F# to ARM templates (JSON configuration) is a similar manner (and for similar reasons).

 ## State of the art